Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 2.1) Confirm what “not peeing / not pooping” really means

-• Multi-cat homes: are you sure which cat is (or isn’t) producing urine/stool?
+• Multi-cat homes: make sure you know which cat is or isn’t producing urine or stool.

-• Clumping litter: urine clumps can break apart and look like “normal litter.”
+• Clumping litter: urine clumps can break apart and look easy to miss.
 Stir gently to check.

-• Non-clumping litter: urine can soak and spread.
-Look for damp areas and smell changes (not perfect, but helpful).
+• Non-clumping litter: urine can soak in, so look for damp patches and odor changes.

-• Accidents: check bath mats, laundry piles, corners, and near doors/windows (some cats choose odd spots when stressed).
+• Accidents: check bath mats, laundry piles, corners, and quiet spots where stressed cats sometimes go.

 2.2) Watch one litter box visit closely (or record it)

-If you can do only one thing before calling, do this.
-Watch for repeated trips, long squatting, crying, licking, leaving and returning immediately, or trying to pee outside the box.
-A short video can help a vet decide faster.
+If you do only one thing before calling, do this.
+Watch for repeated trips, long squats, crying, licking, leaving and returning immediately, or trying to go outside the box.
+A short video can be surprisingly helpful to a vet.

 2.3) Quick body and behavior scan